SEAN: Can’t talk, too much manga!

 MICHELLE: I don’t normally go for bleak, but Tsutomu Nihei has got my number.

 ANNA: Another “yay!” from me for bleak mecha manga!

-MELINDA: Yes, yes, YES.
+MJ: Yes, yes, YES.
 I’m all about this series.

 SEAN: And then there’s Viz.
 Dawn of the Arcana has hit the big 1-0.
 And leaves me even further behind.